Beauty Shop

 Beauty Shop is a 2005 American comedy film directed by Bille Woodruff.
-The film serves as a spin-off of the Barbershop film franchise, and stars Queen Latifah as Gina, a character first introduced in the 2004 film Barbershop 2: Back in Business.
+The film serves as a spin-off of the Barbershop film series, and stars Queen Latifah as Gina Norris, a character first introduced in the 2004 film Barbershop 2: Back in Business.
 This film also stars Alicia Silverstone, Andie MacDowell, Mena Suvari, Kevin Bacon and Djimon Hounsou.

-Released theatrically in the United States by Metro-Goldwyn-Mayer on March 30, 2005, Beauty Shop received generally mixed reviews from critics.
-The film has grossed $37.2 million worldwide against a $25 million production budget.
+Released theatrically in the United States by MGM Distribution Co. under the Metro-Goldwyn-Mayer Pictures label on March 30, 2005, Beauty Shop received generally mixed reviews from critics.
+The film grossed $37.2 million worldwide against a $25 million production budget.

 Plot

 Widowed hairstylist Gina Norris has moved to Atlanta so her daughter Vanessa can attend a private music school.
-After a disagreement with her domineering Austrian boss, Jorge, she quits and sets up her own shop, purchasing a run-down salon with the help of a loan officer.
+After a disagreement with her domineering Austrian boss Jorge, she quits and sets up her own shop, purchasing a run-down salon with the help of a loan officer.
+The shop is old-fashioned and needs a lot of work, so Gina hires an electrician named Joe to help bring it up to code.
 At the shop, the staff often listen to their favorite radio talk-show host, DJ Hollerin' Helen.

 Gina discovers that taking over the salon comes with complications: loudmouthed young stylists, demanding clients, and her own lack of an established reputation in Atlanta.
 Lynn, the only white stylist at the salon, has trouble fitting in, especially with Chanel, another stylist.
-A flirtatious young man, Willie, hangs around filming things and chatting up the women at the salon, including Vanessa.
-When Gina's rebellious sister-in-law Darnelle gets into legal trouble with her lowlife boyfriend, Gina has to bail her out of jail.
+A flirtatious teenage boy, Willie, hangs around filming things and chatting up the women at the salon, including Vanessa.
+When Gina's rebellious sister-in-law Darnelle gets into legal trouble with her abusive boyfriend, Gina has to bail her out of jail.
 She has Darnelle work at the shop to pay her back, and gives Darnelle an ultimatum to clean up her act and pay back Gina's money or face eviction.

 Gina's styling skills and customer handling win over the salon's clientele, and many customers from Jorge's salon begin going to hers instead.
-Jorge retaliates by bribing a corrupt inspector to try to shut down Gina's salon with spurious violations.
+Meanwhile, a safety inspector threatens to shut down Gina's salon with spurious violations.
 When electrical issues arise, Gina finds that the upstairs renter, Joe, is a handsome electrician from Africa.
 He bonds with Vanessa over their love of piano, and he and Gina also become close.

 Gina develops a homemade "miracle" hair conditioner.
 A satisfied client, Joanne, arranges for a meeting at cosmetics company CoverGirl so that Gina can sell them the formula.
 She hires a male stylist, James, after he comes into the shop and demonstrates his skill with braids.
 Darnelle's boyfriend confronts her at the salon, and Gina and James step in to protect her.